KiranLDA/MSc_Protected_Areas/README.md

 1. Go to https://github.com/KiranLDA/MSc_Protected_Areas
 2. Click on the big green button 'CODE'.
 3. Select 'Download ZIP'.
-4. Save the file to your desktop.
+4. Save the file to your computer in your chosen location.
-5. Once opened unzip/extract all files in the ZIP file.
+5. Once downloaded, unzip/extract all files in the ZIP file.

 ## Packages